Risk Arbitrage and Hedging to Acceptability under Transaction Costs: Introduction

-The conditional expectation of $X$ is a random closed set generated by the conditional expectations of integrable selections of $\bX$, see \cite{hia:ume77,mo1}.
-We extend this concept by working with generalised conditional expectations and show that it is sandwiched between the conditional core and the conditional convex hull of $\bX$.

-We refer to \cite{delb12} and \cite{foel:sch04} for the basics of static risk measures and to \cite{acc:pen11} for a survey of the dynamic $\Lnot[\infty]$-setting.
-The module approach worked out in \cite{fil:kup:vog09,fil:kup:vog12} provides a versatile way to handle dynamic risk measures well beyond the $\Lnot[\infty]$-setting.
+We refer to \cite{delb12} and \cite{foel:sch04} for the basics of static risk measures and to \cite{acc:pen11} for a survey of the dynamic $\Lnot[\infty]$-setting, further extended beyond the $\Lnot[\infty]$-setting by the module approach worked out in \cite{fil:kup:vog09,fil:kup:vog12}.

 Static risk measures are usually defined on $\Lnot[p](\R,\cF)$ with $p\in[1,\infty]$.
-However, in many cases, they are well defined also on larger sets.
+However, in many cases, they are well defined also on larger sets of random variables.
 For example, $\risk(\xi)=-\essinf[]\xi$ makes sense for all random variables essentially bounded from below by a constant.
-The boundedness or integrability of their absolute values is irrelevant.
-Quite similarly, if $\risk(\xi)=-\E\xi$, then the acceptance set is defined as the family of $\xi$ such that their positive and negative parts satisfy $\E\xi^+\geq\E\xi^->\infty$.
+Similarly, if $\risk(\xi)=-\E\xi$, then the acceptance set is defined as the family of $\xi$ such that their positive and negative parts satisfy $\E\xi^+\geq\E\xi^->\infty$.
 The boundedness of $\E\xi^+$ is not required.

-To account for similar effects in relation to multivariate dynamic risk measures, we work with acceptance sets instead of risk measures.
+To account for similar effects in relation to multivariate dynamic risk measures, we put forward acceptance sets in place of risk measures.
 The \emph{acceptance sets} $\Acc_{t,s}$ with $t\leq s$ are subsets of the sum of the family of $\cF_s$-measurable random vectors in $\R^d$ that admit generalised conditional $p$th moment with respect to $\cF_t$ and the family of all $\cF_s$-measurable random vectors in $\R_+^d$.
 Section~\ref{sec:select-risk-meas} introduces basic conditions on the acceptance sets and several optional ones.
-The acceptance sets can be generated by any conventional univariate dynamic convex risk measure as the family of random vectors with individually acceptable components.